Hacking of connected healthcare devices can have fatal consequences

 Spoofed peripherals bypass existing security solutions due to Layer 1 manipulation.
 Existing solutions, such as NAC, EDS and IoT security, fail to cover Layer 1.
 As such, spoofed peripherals are recognized as the legitimate device they impersonate, thereby raising no alarms.
 In other words, these malicious devices face no obstacles once inside the organization and allow the perpetrator to move laterally throughout the network.

 A safe response against these threats is the HAC-1 solution developed by Sepio.
-The HAC-1 solution calculates a digital fingerprint of all IT, OT and IoT assets, meaning every healthcare connected medical device gets detected for what it truly is.
+The HAC-1 solution calculates a digital fingerprint of all IT, OT and IoT assets, meaning every connected healthcare device gets detected for what it truly is.
 Additionally, the comprehensive policy enforcement mechanism of the HAC-1 solution, combined with its Rogue Device Mitigation capability, means that any unapproved or rogue hardware, such as spoofed peripherals, is blocked instantly, preventing any hardware-based attacks from occurring.